Bimetal Forged Aluminum Copper Clamps

 Closed die metal forging creates custom forged shapes that incorporate strength, leak-resistance and superior surface conditions at a price that fits your budget.
 By utilizing our closed die metal forging capabilities, we can create a precise replica of your design that can be produced repetitively and have close tolerances.
 Closed Die Forging is an inexpensive and efficient way to manufacture metal parts with numerous types of metals, depending on the application.

 We can take any design and metal and turn it into a metal component through our closed die metal forging capabilities.
-Our closed die forging techniques allow us to create forged metal parts for numerous industries including:
+Our closed die forging techniques allow us to create forged metal parts for many industries including:

 Custom Metal Forging Material Types

 We can create custom metal forgings from a wide variety of metal materials.
 Our closed die metal forging techniques can create forged metal parts for countless industries.
 The metals that we regularly forge include the following:

 Forged aluminum components combine robust strength with the benefits of decreased weight, an attractive appearance and relatively low cost.
 Forged aluminum is generally used in applications where the high integrity of the part is of utmost importance.
 Aluminum forging is used primarily to produce structural components